ablab/spades/README.md

 <a name="bgc"></a>
 ## biosyntheticSPAdes output

-biosyntheticSPAdes outputs four files of interest:
+biosyntheticSPAdes outputs three files of interest:
-- scaffolds.fasta – contains DNA sequences from putative biosynthetic gene clusters (BGC).
-Since each sample may contain multiple BGCs and biosyntheticSPAdes can output several putative DNA sequences for eash cluster, for each contig name we append suffix <code>_cluster_X_candidate_Y</code>, where X is the id of the BGC and Y is the id of the candidate from the BGC.
+- gene_clusters.fasta &ndash; contains DNA sequences from putative biosynthetic gene clusters (BGC).
+Since eash sample may contain multiple BGCs and biosyntheticSPAdes can output several putative DNA sequences for eash cluster, for each contig name we append suffix `_cluster_X_candidate_Y`, where X is the id of the BGC and Y is the id of the candidate from the BGC.
-- raw_scaffolds.fasta – SPAdes scaffolds generated without domain-graph related algorithms.
-Very close to regular scaffolds.fasta file.
-- hmm_statistics.txt – contains statistics about BGC composition in the sample.
+- bgc_statistics.txt &ndash; contains statistics about BGC composition in the sample.
 First, it outputs number of domain hits in the sample.
-Then, for each BGC candidate we output domain order with positions on the corresponding DNA sequence from scaffolds.fasta.
+Then, for each BGC candidate we output domain order with positions on the corresponding DNA sequence from gene_clusters.fasta.
-- domain_graph.dot – contains domain graph structure, that can be used to assess complexity of the sample and structure of BGCs.
+- domain_graph.dot &ndash; contains domain graph structure, that can be used to assess complexity of the sample and structure of BGCs.
 For more information about domain graph construction, please refer to the paper.

 <a name="eval"></a>
 ## Assembly evaluation